Scalp Scar Revision

-The procedure known as trichophytic closure minimizes the visibility of the scar and can often be accomplished in a simple scar revision.
+The procedure known as trichophytic closure minimizes the visibility of the scar and can often be accomplished using a simple scar revision surgery.
 Depending on how much stretching is involved with the existing scar, the scar will be removed and closure is performed.
 Trichophytic closure is done on just one edge of the scar or both sides of the scar.
 This procedure is helpful in bringing hair into the scarred area as well as making it blend in naturally with the area surrounding the scar.
-At times, a partial trichophytic closure is sufficient to bring adequate number of hair into the scar to make it look less visible.
+At times, a partial trichophytic closure is sufficient to bring an adequate number of hairs into the scar to make it look less visible.

 FUE Hair Transplant into the Scar

 Follicular Unit Extraction (FUE) can often be utilized in scalp scar revision in order to:

 - Bring a greater amount of hair into the scar

 - Remove or minimize the density of hair that surrounds the scar location

 - Perform both tasks listed above